sustech-topology/TopCap/TopCap/comparison/preprocessing/README.md

-# Preprocessing of datasets
+# Data preprocessing

-- ALLSSTAR
+## ALLSSTAR

-  Use [`ALLSSTAR.py`](ALLSSTAR.py) to remove all tiers from the original TextGrid file except for the "words" tier.
-Next, utilize the Montreal Forced Aligner (MFA) to generate a new "phones" tier.
+[`ALLSSTAR.py`](ALLSSTAR.py) removes all tiers from the original `.TextGrid` file except for the "words" tier.
+It then uses MFA to generate a new "phones" tier.

-- TIMIT
+## LJSpeech

-  Use [`TIMIT.py`](TIMIT.py) to process TIMIT dataset.
-The script organizes all files from the Train folder of the TIMIT dataset into a single directory, ensuring that the paths of subfolders are included in the filenames to avoid any confusion with duplicate names.
-The original files cannot be played because they are displayed as WAV files but are actually
+[`LJSpeech.py`](LJSpeech.py) processes the LJSpeech dataset as follows:

-  SPH files.
-After reading these files, the script replaces their extensions with .wav and extracts all selected phonemes from the Train set.
+- Reading the `.csv` file: The script opens the original `.csv` file and reads its contents.

-- LJSpeech
+- Processing sentences: It splits each sentence based on the identifier LJ0 and filters the relevant entries.

-  Use [`LJSpeech.py`](LJSpeech.py) to process LJSpeech dataset.
+- Creating `.TextGrid` files: For each processed sentence, a corresponding `.TextGrid` file is generated with the appropriate format for MFA.

-  Reading the CSV: The script opens the original CSV file and reads its contents.
-Processing Sentences: It splits each sentence based on the identifier
+## TIMIT

-  LJ0 and filters the relevant entries.
-Creating TextGrid Files: For each processed sentence, a corresponding TextGrid file is generated with the appropriate format for MFA.
+[`TIMIT.py`](TIMIT.py) organises all files from the Train folder of the TIMIT dataset into a single directory, ensuring that the paths of subfolders are included in the filenames to avoid any confusion with duplicate names.
+The original files cannot be played because they are displayed as `.wav` files but are actually `.sph` files.
+After reading these files, the script replaces their extensions with `.wav` and extracts all selected phones from the Train set.

-- LibriSpeech
+## LibriSpeech

-  Use [`LibriSpeech.py`](LibriSpeech.py) to process LibriSpeech dataset.
-The file begins by traversing the source folder and its subfolders, gathering all files into a new directory.
-Next, the script opens the original txt file and reads its contents to process the sentences, it splits each sentence based on several beginning string characters.
-Finally, for each processed sentence, a corresponding TextGrid file is generated with the appropriate format for MFA.
+[`LibriSpeech.py`](LibriSpeech.py) begins with traversing the source folder and its subfolders, gathering all files into a new directory.
+Next, the script opens the original `.txt` file and reads its contents to process the sentences.
+It splits each sentence based on several beginning string characters.
+Finally, for each processed sentence, a corresponding `.TextGrid` file is generated with the appropriate format for MFA.

 # As input of the main experiment and comparison experiments
 In our study, we consider two types of input: the main experiment and the comparison experiment.